|EUR / USD||1.37976||0.67|

 The traditional option of birth in a hospital is by far the most common, although in some areas home births are becoming available.

 Your next port of call will be the local hospital for a scan.
 A number of tests will be conducted including for diabetes, toxoplasmosis and HIV.
 You will also have monthly blood and urine tests.
-As the birth draws nearer you may also have a swab to test for streptococcus B.
+In most cases the midwife will schedule you for a scan once month up until the 32nd week of pregnancy, at which point the frequency of appointments will increase to once every two weeks.
+As the birth draws nearer there will also be a test for streptococcus B, which is compulsory in state hospitals.
+Should you be receiving treatment from a private hospital, then the test will only be carried out upon request.

 Maternity care is not included in the EU EHIC card that covers public healthcare so make sure your health insurance or social security has been sorted out.
 Being registered for social security will also entitle you to the standard maternity leave of 16 weeks.
 In order to qualify you must have been paying contributions for a set period of time (zero for mothers under 21; 90 days for mothers aged between 21 – 26; or 180 days for mothers over 26).